 This study bridges these gaps by providing an in-depth review of ultrasonic technology's principles, mechanisms, and applications in oil recovery.
-It also highlights case studies that demonstrate its efficacy in diverse geological formations and proposes strategies for overcoming the technical challenges associated with scaling up.
+It also highlights case studies demonstrating its efficacy in diverse geological formations and proposes strategies for overcoming the technical challenges associated with scaling up.
 By doing so, the study contributes to advancing sustainable and efficient oil recovery technologies, aligning with global energy and environmental goals [1-4].

-1.1.
 Ultrasonic Stimulation: A Novel Approach for Enhanced Oil Recovery

-Ultrasonic stimulation is an innovative technology gaining prominence as a method for enhancing oil recovery.
+Ultrasonic stimulation is an innovative technology gaining prominence for enhancing oil recovery.
 Unlike traditional approaches such as acidizing or hydraulic fracturing, ultrasonic stimulation employs high-frequency sound waves to improve reservoir conditions and mobilize trapped hydrocarbons [5].

-• Principles of Ultrasonic Stimulation
+Principles of Ultrasonic Stimulation

-Ultrasonic waves generate mechanical vibrations that propagate through reservoir formations, inducing phenomena such as cavitation, acoustic streaming, and microstreaming.
-These effects help dislodge fine particles, reduce interfacial tension, and alter reservoir wettability, leading to enhanced fluid mobility [6,7].
+Ultrasonic waves generate mechanical vibrations propagating through reservoir formations, inducing cavitation, acoustic streaming, and microstreaming phenomena.
+These effects help dislodge fine particles, reduce interfacial tension, and alter reservoir wettability, enhancing fluid mobility [6,7].

-- Advantages of Ultrasonic Stimulation - 1.
-Environmental Safety: Ultrasonic stimulation reduces the reliance on chemicals, minimizing environmental risks associated with conventional methods like acidizing. - 2.
-Non-Invasive Mechanism: It operates without fracturing the reservoir, preserving its structural integrity and reducing risks of damage. - 3.
-Targeted Action: Ultrasonic waves can be focused on specific reservoir zones, optimizing energy use and recovery efficiency. - 4.
-Cost-Effectiveness: This method reduces operational costs by limiting the need for extensive infrastructure and complex chemical treatments [8-10]. - Applications in Enhanced Oil Recovery
+Advantages of Ultrasonic Stimulation

+Ultrasonic stimulation reduces the reliance on chemicals, minimizing environmental risks associated with conventional methods like acidizing.
+It operates without fracturing the reservoir, preserving its structural integrity and reducing risks of damage.
+Ultrasonic waves can be focused on specific reservoir zones, optimizing energy use and recovery efficiency.
+This method reduces operational costs by limiting the need for extensive infrastructure and complex chemical treatments [8-10].

+Applications in Enhanced Oil Recovery